• Skip to primary navigation

 Storage

-Leftover carnitas can be stored in an airtight container and refrigerate for up to 4 days.
+Leftover carnitas can be stored in an airtight container and refrigerated for up to 4 days.
 Add some of the cooking liquid to your leftovers to keep them moist when reheating.

 Freezing